 The Onkyo can play all the same disc formats as the NAD.
 It also has similar features, including easy-to use controls and a remote.
 It even has one feature the NAD lacks: a headphone jack with its own volume control.
 However, this cheaper player doesn't appear to be as durable as the NAD.
 We saw several complaints from owners about machines that either were damaged right out of the box or broke down within the one-year warranty.

 Another cheap CD player with fairly good reviews is the TEAC CD-P650-B (Est. $140) .
 This budget-priced player has one feature that sets it apart from the two players above: in addition to playing all standard disc formats, it has a USB input that allows it to play music files from a computer, MP3 player, mobile device or flash drive.
 Users at Amazon.com and BHPhotoVideo.com love this feature, along with the TEAC player's crisp, full sound.
 However, like the Onkyo, it has some complaints about durability.
 Several users say it broke down within or just outside the one-year warranty period, and getting repairs can be difficult.
 Still, overall ratings are solid, including a 4.3 star score at Amazon.com based on roughly 235 reviews.

-If you're equally serious about audio and video, consider a universal disc player.
+If you're equally serious about audio and video, a universal disc player can be a good investment.
 The best ones can play pretty much any type of disc or file -- 3D Blu-ray, CD, Super Audio CD (SACD) and more -- at amazingly high quality.